Middle School Science at St. John School

 Science Inquiry Projects:

 All 7th and 8th graders are expected to submit a science or engineering project to me by the middle of April.
 In addition to designing a line of inquiry and carrying out the project, students will need to complete a background research paper, a complete, detailed lab report, and present their findings to me and their classmates.
-(This is similar to the science fair project, minus the actual fair.)
+(This is similar to a science fair project, only you’ll be making a presentation to the class instead of attending a fair.)
 Work on this very important project will begin in early October; you will received more detailed information at that time.

 - Be persistent and strive for accuracy.
 It’s not always going to be easy, but you’ll be successful if you try.